HomeArchiveBlog

 out[i, j] = table[i, j]

 Allo uses block scope.
 Variables declared inside an if, for, grid, or while body are local to that block.
 Declare a variable before the block if it must be used afterward.
+A name cannot be redeclared in the same scope; later assignments are cast back to the variable's original type.

 Nested kernels follow the same scoping model, but their captures are deliberately limited.
 They may capture compile-time symbols from the enclosing scope: constexpr values, concrete types, type aliases, other kernels, consteval functions, Allo operators, and modules.
 They may not capture runtime values such as enclosing kernel parameters, local scalar variables, loop indices, or buffers.
 Pass runtime values explicitly as nested-kernel arguments.